olivia-hughes/olivia-hughes/README.md

-# Welcome to my profile.
+# Hi there!

+## About me

-I am a second-year undergraduate student at the University of Essex, eager to join the world of data analysis and software engineering.
+I am Olivia Hughes, a second-year undergraduate student at the University of Essex, pursuing my Bachelor (with Honours) degree in Computer Science & Engineering.
-I’m currently taking the time to transfer my projects from university onto GitHub for the public to see, and for constructive criticism before the academic year starts.

-Languages Practiced:
-- Python
-- Java
-- HTML, CSS, PHP
-- JavaScript
-- C++

----
-## **About me, *outside of coding***

-I have a passion for animals, and have helped my family rescue and rehabilitate horses, reptiles, rodents, and other livestock.
-I'm also quite a fast learner, I can play 7 different instruments (my favourites being the guitar, and my hand-painted banjo).

-My favourite game franchises are Halo and the Batman Arkham series (not the recent games...), and I enjoy achievement-hunting on them.
+I enjoy learning about a wide range of topics in this broad subject, and am currently studying data structures and algorithms, application programming, and software engineering- just to name a few.

+Alongside Python and Java, I am learning C++ as a module at my university also.
+On my profile here, you can see me putting these fundamental ideas learned in my classes into practice :)

+~~

+Outside of the world of tech, I have a range of hobbies and skills that I put to use- I can play 7 instruments (mostly string!), I love to paint, and I'm trying to get into archery as well.

+I also love videogames, and reading biographies- my favourite game is Batman Arkham City (with the second being Halo Reach), and the book I am currently reading is the Definitive Story of Elliot Smith.